 People prefer to be closer to the areas that are more crowded

-To come up with a wide range of ideas we engaged in an informed brainstorming session keeping our pain points on the mind.
-After our session, we placed each design idea to a creativity/feasibility chart to select the three ideas considering their cost and requirement of complex technology.
+To come up with a wide range of ideas, we engaged in an informed brainstorming session and creativity/feasibility chart keeping our pain points in mind.

 Crime Data & Wearable